7 Easy Ways to Get SMS Opt-Ins For Your Text Marketing List

 - A free appetizer.

 As you can see, your incentive will change depending on your industry.
-What’s more important is that you are clear and direct to your audience.
+What’s more important is that you are clear and direct to your audience with every marketing message.
 Let them know what they will receive in a text message.
-This will better the chances that they subscribe, take action, and stick around for further communication.
+This will better the chances that they subscribe, take action, and stick around for further communication after receiving a marketing message.

 Your flow might look like the one below: